funilrys/PyFunceble/docs/configuration/outputs.rst

     **Default value:** :code:`splited/`

-    **Description:** Set the default directory name where we are going to put the splited data.
+    **Description:** Set the default directory name where we are going to put the split data.